 Wound Care

-Your incision may be closed with stitches, metal staples, plastic strips of tape called Steri- Strips, or Dermabond skin glue.
-Sutures or staples will be removed in 12-14 days in your doctor’s office.
+Your incision may be closed with stitches, metal staples, plastic strips of tape called Steri-Strips, or Dermabond skin glue.
+Follow the instructions in your discharge packet for incision care.

 When to Call

-Increased pain that does not go away with pain medicine.
+• Increased pain that does not go away with pain medicine

 Who to Call